KonstantinAlxVlasenko/algorithms/readme.txt

 a list into several sublists until each sublist consists of a single element and merging those sublists in a manner that results into a sorted list.
 Merge sort approach is the methodology which uses recursion mechanism.
 O(nlogn)

+Quick sorting algorithm implementation.
+Function quick_sort.
+QuickSort is a Divide and Conquer algorithm.
+It picks an element as pivot and partitions the given array around the picked pivot.
+Function takes list as parameter only.
+Then call _quick_sort function with additional left and right indexes parameters.
+At first call left and right indexes are first and last list indexes.
+O(nlogn)

+Radix sorting algorithm implementation.
+Function radix_sort.
+Radix sort is a non-comparative sorting algorithm.
+It avoids comparison by creating and distributing elements into buckets according to their radix.
+For elements with more than one significant digit, this bucketing process is repeated for each digit, while preserving the ordering of the prior step, until all digits have been considered.
+Function takes list of pisitive numbers as a parameter and returns sorted list.
+O(n*k) n - length of the list, k - number of digits in the largest num